InsideExploit/eternitymenu-module/README.md

 * Scylla Dumper
 * Cheat Engine

+**Module Link:** https://eternitymenu.com/menu/ | That is the official repository with the auth php file and with the image files and something other bullshits.

 # How to bypass
 1) **First inject the module DLL in GTA5.exe using Xenos or some other injectors.**
 2) **After open Cheat Engine, attach GTA5.exe processes, and select module desiderated.**